 - Checkout Options - Take a look at the checkout options, to see if there’s anything that you want to change.
 This is where you can set up terms and conditions, and configure guest checkout.

 - Taxes - Make sure that taxes are properly configured according to your business tax rules and local requirements.

-- Shipping Methods - Enable all carriers and shipping methods to be used by the company.
+- Delivery Methods - Enable all carriers and delivery methods to be used by the company.